AMD Radeon RX 9060 XT 16GB

 Common Features

-• Both products have a height of 111 mm.
+• Both cards share the same height of 111 mm.

 Main Differences